casscalescu/full-day-html-css-workshop/README.md

 ### Challenge 1 | HTML

 1. Clone or download this repository (you can use your command line or download it directly to your desktop).
-2. Now that you have the file structure, drag the folder into your text editor to open, and make sure you have the following code to start your document:
+2. Now that you have the file structure, drag the folder into your text editor to open, and make sure you have the following code in your `index.html` file in the `html-css-boilerplate` folder to start your document:

 ```
 <!DOCTYPE html>